Tom McEwen (drag racer)

-Tom McEwen (January 14, 1937 – June 10, 2018) was an American drag racer who was a winner of the National Hot Rod Association (NHRA) U.S. Nationals.
+Thomas McEwen Sr. (January 14, 1937 – June 10, 2018) was an American drag racer who was a winner of the National Hot Rod Association (NHRA) U.S. Nationals.
 His racing career spanned 45 years.
-He is ranked at number 16 on a list of the 50 most significant drivers of NHRA’s first 50 years.
+He is ranked at number 16 on a list of the 50 most significant drivers of NHRA's first 50 years.

 Starting as an owner-driver, he received the nickname "the Mongoose" in 1964 from engine builder Ed Donovan, after McEwen signed up to drive Donovan's "vaunted" Donovan Engineering Special.
 It was originally used as a device to entice Don "the Snake" Prudhomme into a high-exposure match race.

 After trouble getting the Gilmore Engineering-chassied Donovan dragster sorted out, McEwen quit (replaced by Prudhomme, no less) to drive for Lou Beney, in the Yeakel Plymouth dragster.
 (Baney also conceived McEwen's mid-engined Hemi 'Cuda funny car.)

 In 1965, he faced Hot Wheels teammate Prudhomme at the Hot Rod Magazine Championship Drag Races, held at Riverside Raceway, "one of the most significant drag racing events" of that era; the Top Fuel Eliminator (TFE) trophy that year went to Jim Warren.

 McEwen also drove the ill-fated Super Mustang at its debut at the 1967 Winternats.

 Leaving the Super Mustang, McEwen joined the Bivens & Fisher team, driving their Checkmate dragster, and soon set an NHRA national record.

 McEwen won five NHRA national events, but his gift for gab and promotional ability made him one of the sport's most influential and controversial figures.

 As stated by Roland Leong, "McEwen was the smartest of the bunch.
 When he came up with the Hot Wheels deal using the Snake and Mongoose characters, it shook the world of drag racing big time.
 He produced a sponsorship package that allowed him and Prudhomme to buy the best equipment, pay expenses, make money and sell their image all over the United States.
 I hate to admit it but McEwen and Prudhomme showed us the way to the future.
 They were a lot smarter than most of us who didn't see past the end of the quarter-mile."

 McEwen had four children: Jamie, Joe, Tom Jr., and Kathleen, and two grandchildren: Christian and Jonathan.
 Jamie and Joe are deceased.

 Early career

 McEwen gained his early experience in a variety of cars, beginning in 1953 with a '53 Oldsmobile at Santa Ana Drags in Irvine.
 He then went on to race a '54 Olds at Lions Drag Strip in Long Beach.

-He went from the stock ranks to gas coupes, Altereds, and eventually dragsters and funny cars.
+McEwen went from the stock ranks to gas coupes, Altereds, and eventually dragsters and funny cars.
 Among the cars he drove were the Stone-Woods-Cook '50 Olds fastback, the Bader and Ferrara Cadillac-powered Crosseyed Crosley, Art Chrisman's Hustler II, the Bud Rasner and Gary Slusser Fiat coupe, Dick Rea's Chrysler-powered supercharged gas dragster, and Gene Adams' Albertson Olds.